 Many service areas trend less to one extreme on our chart.
-Here are a few examples of Google Analytics freelance services that fall closer to the center of our chart.
+Here are a few examples of Google Analytics freelance services that fall closer to the center of our map.

 Google Analytics Evangelist

-Some of this work can be automated through training videos or taped lectures.
+You can automate some of this work through training videos or taped lectures.
 But a lot of it involves hands-on personal interaction.

 Tagging is a very hands-on discipline.
 This service can be both one time and recurring.
 Most of the work is usually in the implementation.
-But there’s also a lot of maintenance, follow-up work and changes that clients need help with.
+But there's also a lot of maintenance, follow-up work, and changes that clients need help understanding.

 Analytics Help Desk

 This service involves getting paid to answer Google Analytics questions.
-You can automate answers to common questions.
+You can automate answers to common issues.
 But most inquiries require a personal response.